-As of June 1, 2013, North Cascades National Park Service Complex began requiring food storage canisters at ten (10) backcountry camps and in five (5) cross-country zones.
+As of June 1, 2013, North Cascades National Park Service Complex began requires storage canisters at ten (10) backcountry camps and in five (5) cross-country zones.

 Food storage requirements for the remainder of the Park Complex will stay the same: all food and scented items must be hung (minimum 12 feet off the ground, 5 feet from any tree limb or trunk) or secured in an IGBC approaved bear resistant canister, pannier or other device.